jefmeijvis/cornucopia.dotnetlab.eu/data/blog/20240215-easiest-way-to-go-from-card-to-productbacklog-item/index.md

 2. Data Validation & Encoding-8
 3. Authentication-4

-## Analysis to go from card to Backlog-item

-Lets go through our 3 cards together.

-### Analysis of Authorization-K
+### Scenario 1: Analysis of Authorization-K
 While the development-team assumes that they implement server-side controls, they acknowledged that there is no logging in place that logs changes to the allocation of roles to the users.
 You wrote this on the scorecard for Authentication-K:
 	- "Add Logging to each change of role-allocation for a user".

 You simply create the Product Backlog Item: "Add logging to all changes of user-information in the application".

-### Analysis of Data Validation & Encoding-8
+### Scenario 2: Analysis of Data Validation & Encoding-8
 You haven't got notes for this card, so you only have the information that this card is written down as a valid card for your application.

 Now what do you do?